Wonkglorg/UtilityLib-Config/README.md

 ## <a name="introduction"></a>Introduction

-Lightweight Config and Language manager library
+Lightweight Config and Language manager library as a seperate module as part of the UtilityLib library

 ## <a name="requirements"></a>Requirements